XpiritBV/ContainerWorkshop-Docs/Lab12-Istio.md

       {"apiVersion":"v1","kind":"Namespace","metadata":{"annotations":{},"labels":{"istio-injection":"enabled"},"name":"bluegreen"}}
 ```

-Istio adds network proxies to Pods in designated Namespaces.
-This approach can work, because containers running in a Pod share an IP Address.
-This way, the proxy can listen on port 80 and forward traffic to the 'bluegreen' API listening at port 8080.
-The proxy can also manage network traffic going out of the Pod.
+Istio adds network proxies to pods in designated namespaces.
+This approach can work, because containers running in a pod share an IP address.
+The proxy can listen on port 80 and forward traffic to the 'bluegreen' API listening at port 8080.
+The proxy can also manage network traffic going out of the pod.

-## <a name='simple-ingress'></a>Exposing a Pod to the outside world
+## <a name='simple-ingress'></a>Exposing a pod to the outside world
 Let us get back on topic.
 We will expose the Pod that is running the 'blue' version to the outside world.
-Deploying Istio in the previous steps has resulted in the deployment of a Pod that manages ingress into the mini-cluster.
+Deploying Istio in the previous steps has resulted in the deployment of a pod that manages ingress into the mini-cluster.

 ### Ingress gateway
-Run this command to display the Istio Pods running in the 'istio-system' Namespace again:
+Run this command again to display the Istio pods running in the 'istio-system' Namespace again:

 ```
 kubectl get pods -n istio-system